Xagħra United F.C.: 1970s & 1980s

-The years between 1973 and 1986 were not very glorious times for the blue and black team with the majority of the seasons in the second division.
-In the 1986/1987 season, the team gained promotion to the first division with a young, and enthusiastic team.
-Under the leadership of the late Mr. Horace Mercieca this was to be the foundation of a team that brought glory back to the village.
-This work continued to bear fruit in the 1987/1988 season when the Xagħra United team won the Gemeharija Cup for the first time when they won against Sannat Lions with the score of 1–0 on Sunday, May 8, 1988.
+In the 1986-1987 season, the team gained promotion to the first division with a young team under the leadership of the late Mr. Horace Mercieca.
+In the 1987-1988 season the Xagħra United team won the Gemeharija Cup for the first time when they won against Sannat Lions with the score of 1–0 on Sunday, May 8, 1988.

-Golden Season – 1988/1989
+Golden Season – 1988-1989

-The 1988/1989 season is a season that will never be forgotten by the people of Xagħra and their athletes and will remain inscribed in golden letters in the history of the club.
+The 1988-1989 season is a season that will never be forgotten by the people of Xagħra and their athletes and will remain inscribed in golden letters in the history of the club.

 On June 12, 1988, the club was reopened with renovations to make it more relaxing for its players and fans.

 This was the beginning of a year full of work that brought success in five competitions, i.e. each competition that the Xaghri team entered.
 United under Horace, a team that was made up of all Xaghrin players, won the first division championship along with the Independence Cup, Rothmans Cup, Gemeharija Cup and Super Cup.
 Victoria Hotspurs were the biggest rivals this season due to the fact that out of four in five competitions they were the finalists for winning the titles.
 It was only in the Gemeharija Cup when Xagħra United defeated a different opponent, this time, the Xewkija Tigers in the final.
 The success of this season was marked by big celebrations after twenty-five years of waiting for the championship to be won.